Which city is cheaper, Bangkok or Saint Petersburg?

 Saint Petersburg usually gets more rain in January than Bangkok.
 Saint Petersburg gets 38 mm (1.5 in) of rain, while Bangkok receives 9 mm (0.4 in) of rain this time of the year.
 Also, November to February in Bangkok is the dry season.

 Both Bangkok and Saint Petersburg are popular destinations to visit in the spring with plenty of activities.
-Bangkok attracts visitors year-round for its warm weather and tropical climate.
+Plenty of visitors come to Bangkok because of the warm climate and sunshine that lasts throughout the year.

 It's quite cold in Saint Petersburg in the spring.
 In April, Saint Petersburg is generally much colder than Bangkok.
-Temperatures in Saint Petersburg average around 4°C (40°F), and Bangkok stays around 31°C (87°F).
+Daily temperatures in Saint Petersburg average around 4°C (40°F), and Bangkok fluctuates around 31°C (87°F).

 It's quite sunny in Bangkok.
 Saint Petersburg usually receives less sunshine than Bangkok during spring.
 Saint Petersburg gets 180 hours of sunny skies, while Bangkok receives 262 hours of full sun in the spring.